eulores/rollup-plugin-imba/README.md

+## Unmaintained
-# Unmaintained: this early experiment is now closed, as it is no longer up to date with developments at https://imba.io/
+This early experiment is now closed, as it is no longer up to date with developments at https://imba.io/

 # rollup-plugin-imba